moorepants/tu-delft-promotion/associate-vision-statement.rst

 mode of human transport, most trips under 15 km, which are distances accessible by bicycle, are still made by car.
 Stated simply, these car trips have to be changed to bicycle trips for our best transportation future.
-I intend to play a role in this transformation through advancing bicycle engineering.
+I intend to play a role in this transformation through advancing bicycle technology.

 Despite the dominance in automobile use, bicycle transportation research has skyrocketed in the last 20 years and TU Delft has the world's only significant